cronokirby/alg-intro-exercises/exercises/Ch-4.md

 #### 8
 Substituting, we get $n^2 + n$, where we can subtract $n$ once again to get what we need.

+## 4.3

+This section is difficult to explore textually, and recursion trees are more of an "art" than a science.
+The formal recurrence substitutions were already covered to a certain extent in the previous section.